Beyond Meat Q3 sales fall short as US demand drops

 Shares in the company based in El Segundo, California, dropped 18% in after-hours trading.

+Beyond Meat President and CEO Ethan Brown said the results were especially disappointing because they came on the heels of the second quarter, when the company reported record revenue of $149 million.

-International revenue jumped 142% as Beyond Meat expanded in China and Europe.
-But U.S. revenue slumped 14%.
-Retail sales to U.S. consumers were down nearly 16%, while food service sales fell 7%.
+In the third quarter, U.S. retail sales were down nearly 16% while food service sales fell 7%.

-The slowdown came even as the company launched a new product, plant-based chicken tenders.
-The tenders were available at 400 U.S. restaurants starting in July.

-Beyond Meat had lowered its sales outlook for the quarter late last month.
-The company said the delta variant diminished restaurant demand and labor shortages in grocery stores delayed planned distribution expansions.
+Brown said the delta variant of the coronavirus diminished restaurant demand, particularly at the independent restaurants where the majority of Beyond Meat's products are sold.

-El Segundo, California-based Beyond Meat also said severe weather impacted one of its manufacturing facilities in Pennsylvania, cutting off water supplies for two weeks.
+Labor shortages at Beyond Meat manufacturing plants and grocery stores hurt product distribution.
+And severe weather impacted one of its manufacturing facilities in Pennsylvania, cutting off water supplies for two weeks.

+Brown said Beyond Meat also lost some market share to an increasing number of competitors in the plant-based meat category.
+But he said he doesn't believe the results indicate declining consumer interest in Beyond Meat's products.
+He noted that repeat-buying rates rose in the quarter.

+“I think all of these factors are coming together to create an unusual quarter for us, but there is no indication in my view that ... there is some fundamental change in the consumer mindset toward our product,” Brown said in a conference call with investors.

 The company reported a net loss of $54.8 million, or 87 cents per share.
 That also fell short of analysts’ forecast of a 37-cent loss.